 2. Dark Chocolate Glaze

-- Characteristics: Rich, intense flavor; glossy finish.
+- Characteristics: Rich, intense flavour; glossy finish.

 3. Milk Chocolate Glaze